schana/skillsusa-java/README.md

 This game of snake takes place on a fixed game board.
 The snake can move in any direction, but will die if it touches a wall or itself.
 If it touches a piece of food, its length will increase by one.

 Each game is limited to 1000 moves.

 ## Game Board

 Our game board is a 10x10 grid referenced by a (row, column) tuple.
 This is represented by the Cell object in the code.
-Notice the indexing starts in the upper left corner.
+Notice the indexing starts at zero in the upper left corner.
 The directions the snake can move are in relation to this board.